milanwiedemann/lcsm/README.md

 #### 2.2.
 Fit bivariate LCS models

 The function `fit_bi_lcsm()` allowes to specify two univariate LCS models using the arguments `model_x` and `model_x`.
-These models can then be connected using the `coupling` argument.
+These two constructs can then be connected using the `coupling` argument.
 More details can be found in the help files
 `help(fit_bi_lcsm)`.